 |Monthly Tech-Tip |

 The term "vitreous" refers to a state (whereas vitrification is a process).
 Vitreous unglazed ceramic surfaces are generally non-staining, non-absorbent.
 But they are not glassy smooth.
 Glass is homogeneous, totally dense without a single visible air bubble or pore.
 But glass is not "vitreous", this term is normally reserved for ceramics, objects that can be fired in a kiln yet maintain their shape without supports.
 Stonewares and porcelains are most commonly called vitreous.
 Each body has a temperature at which it is fired to the point of maximum practical density and strength.
-Fired higher than that and pieces begin to warp excessively, surfaces blister and bubbles grow from within (called bloating).
-Ware fired too high also becomes more brittle to breakage when in use.
+Fired higher than that pieces begin to warp excessively, surfaces blister and bubbles grow from within (called bloating).
+Ware fired too high often becomes more brittle to breakage when in use.
 As clays are heated to increasing temperatures they shrink more and more (e.g. porcelains up to 10%).
 That shrinkage in accompanied by increasing densification (using the SHAB test we can measure the porosity of a fired ceramic).
 When percentage porosity is plotted against firing temperature, the line drops toward the x-axis in an increasingly steep curve until it reaches a minimum.
-It levels there for a time, then, as the clay begins to over-fire, the heads back upward.
+It levels there for a time, then, as the clay begins to over-fire, the line veers upward.
 Typically, the point at which the body is vitreous occurs shortly after that curve reaches the lowest y-value (for porcelains that is almost always zero).
 The curve can flatten across a fairly wide range for some bodies, somewhere along the flat ware will begin to warp and it is not practical to fire higher.

 Vitreous bodies have a micro-structure that can be studied by slicing fired pieces with a diamond saw, polishing the cut surface and examining it under a microscope.
 These studies reveal that vitreous ceramic matrixes are complex, crystal species evolve with time and temperature often producing a mesh of mineral fibers growing between aggregates of quartz particles all glued together by feldspar glass.
 This microstructure produces some of the most durable surfaces humans are able to make.
 When ware is fired beyond the range where the crystals can survive (well into the flat of the curve or beyond that) the integrity of the microstructure degrades.